 This will be an interactive tutorial so you can follow along!

 This analysis looks at how your revenue/profits are influenced by other variables in your data.

-For example, you want to figure out how different customer demographics affect sales.
-Or you want to figure out whether offering unique payment methods is a good idea.
+For example, you want to figure out how targeting a different customer demographic affects sales.
+Or you want to figure out whether offering multiple payment methods improves sales.

-In a sales revenue analysis, the key question to ask is: What factors are has the biggest influence to my business’s revenue?
+In a sales revenue analysis, the key question to ask is: What factor has the largest impact on my business’s revenue?